 - 1. Ordinarily, all credits in courses required for graduation should be taken at Lutheran High School.
 Lutheran High School will accept credits for required courses from schools in which the courses were taken during the regular academic year (administration may make an exception). - 2.
-No course should be taken outside Lutheran High School and counted toward meeting the requirements for graduation until it has first been approved by the guidance counselor or administration. - 3.
+No course should be taken outside Lutheran High School and counted toward meeting the requirements for graduation until it has first been approved by the academic and college advisor or administration. - 3.
 A student may transfer two credits of summer school per year toward graduation (regular classroom credit).
 Generally, only students who have not received a passing grade may take summer school.
-Any exceptions should be approved by the guidance counselor or administration. - 4.
-Alternate credits (i.e. online courses) will be counted toward meeting the requirements only with the approval of the guidance counselor or administration.
+Any exceptions should be approved by the academic and college advisor or administration. - 4.
+Alternate credits (i.e. online courses) will be counted toward meeting the requirements only with the approval of the academic and college advisor or administration.